phaseneko/rotz/README.md

 	INTRO.DO
 	MKDATA.BA MAPGEN.BA	ROTZ.BA
 5. Run MAPGEN.BA to generate your own maps.
 Generated maps are stored in '.CO' format files
+6. You need to modify ROTZ.BA a bit before running the game (because serial connection doesn't support graph characters)

+	Run BASIC from main menu

+	Execute 'LOAD "ROTZ.BA"'

+	Execute 'LIST 10'

+	Change the end of line 10 from 'Z$="":X$="":C$=""' to 'Z$="⏴":X$="↲":C$="▩"' and press enter.
+Note that ⏴ is GRAPH-Z, ↲ is GRAPH-X and ▩ is GRAPH-C.

+	Execute 'MENU'

-6. Run ROTZ.BA to launch the main game.
+7. Run ROTZ.BA to launch the main game.
 When prompted asking for map name, input name of the map you've generate in step 5 (case sensitive. without '.CO' postfix)
-7. Read 'Retro of the Zombie Survival Guide.pdf' for a complete explanation of how to play the game
+8. Read 'Retro of the Zombie Survival Guide.pdf' for a complete explanation of how to play the game
-8. Enjoy it! :)
+9. Enjoy it! :)

 ![](https://github.com/phaseneko/rotz/blob/main/Image/Photo0.jpg)
 ![](https://github.com/phaseneko/rotz/blob/main/Image/Photo1.jpg)